clb21565/mobileOG-db/README.md

 mobileOG headers contain helpful information about the sequence origin, mobileOG category, element type, and annotation strategy employed in recovering the sequence, in a semi-colon separated format.
 Users can split this header (see example R script) to extract metadata associated with the protein sequence to aid annotation efforts.

 ## Downloads
+Note that a finalized version will be released on 08/15/2021 including a web platform and a better classification system.

 [Stable fasta download link](https://code.vt.edu/clb21565/mobileog-db/-/raw/master/mobileOG-db_beatrix-1.0.alpha.fasta)